aespi/Web_Crawler/README.md

 the output will be stored in the same directory in json format

-^^^You can change the Seperator for Paragraphs in Json File from /Paragraph_extracter/spider/paragraphs.py file and change the *sep* variable to any Seperator you want.
+^^^You can change the Seperator for Paragraphs in Json File from /Paragraph_extracter/spider/paragraphs.py file and change the *sep* variable to any Seperator you want.^^^